Wide view of a MASS MoCA gallery filled with colorful, large-scale contemporary art installations suspended and displayed across an industrial space.

 40mins from Boston

 Join the spirited mix of witch-loving tourists and curious locals in Salem.
-While the historic site of the Salem Witch Trials draws thousands during the lead-up to Halloween, it offers a compelling visit any time of year—thanks to a thriving artist community, a vibrant dining and drinking scene, and abundant coastal charm.
+While the historic site of the Salem Witch Trials draws thousands during the lead-up to Halloween, it offers a compelling visit any time of year—thanks to a thriving artist community, a vibrant shopping and dining scene, and abundant coastal charm when you step away from the town center.

 Stay here: Check into The Merchant, a chic boutique hotel perfectly situated in the heart of downtown.
 From here, you'll be just a stroll away from countless witchy shops.
 When your feet tire, ascend to the hotel's top floor, home to Salem's only outdoor rooftop bar.